 The year 2023 was marked by a unique geopolitical environment, with the ongoing crisis in Ukraine, tensions over commodities and energy and the crisis in the Middle East.
-Crédit Agricole S.A. had to adapt to the macroeconomic context, which had not been seen for several years and which resulted in the return of inflation, rising interest rates, a fall in the equity market and a disruption in the foreign exchange market.
+The Crédit Agricole Group had to adapt to the macroeconomic context, the likes of which had not been seen for several years and which resulted in the return of inflation, rising interest rates, a fall in the equity market and a disruption of the foreign exchange market.
 These various elements may have had an impact on the main accounting estimates at 31 December 2023.